mmostafa886/AutomationExercise_Selenium/README.md

 - A Java class `(src/main/java/utils/JsonDataReader.java)` was added in order to handle the JSON data files.
 - It can be used to pass the Source file to the responsible method then process data from this data file `(Ex.
 WebTest.registerNewUserAndLoginTest)`.
 ### Bringing an element to display
-- when it is needed to bring an element into display, we can use either `Selenium Actions` or `JavaScript scrollIntoView`.
+- Whenever it is needed to bring an element into display, we can use either `Selenium Actions` or `JavaScript scrollIntoView`.
 - Browsers like Firefox may not act as expected with `Actions` that's why it is better to use `Javascript`.
+### Firefox (BiDi) Bidirectional Webdriver protocol
+- To enable BiDi for firefox, the browser options in `(DriverFactory)` must include the line ` options.addPreference("remote.active-protocols", "1");`.
+- More details on that can be found under `(https://firefox-source-docs.mozilla.org/remote/Prefs.html)`.